Is rosemary oil safe around dogs

 Watch for unusual behaviours or physical symptoms if you suspect a negative response to certain plant extracts.
 Common signs include excessive drooling, vomiting, or diarrhoea.
 If your furry friend becomes lethargic or displays unusual agitation, it may indicate discomfort.
 Pay attention to any skin irritations, such as redness or itching, which can signal an adverse reaction.

-See also Are moth balls safe for dogs
+See also Is it safe for dogs to wear clothes

 Monitor their breathing as well; rapid or laboured breathing can be concerning.
 If you notice your pet pawing at their face or rubbing against furniture, they might be experiencing irritation.
 Changes in appetite or drinking habits can also be red flags.
 If you observe any of these symptoms, consult your veterinarian immediately for guidance and potential treatment.